Nikon D700 vs Pentax K-3 II

 Travel and landscape photographers will find it useful that the K-3 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The K-3 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the D700 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D700 was succeeded by the Nikon D800.
+Both the D700 and the K-3 II have been discontinued, but can regularly be found used on eBay.
+The D700 was replaced by the Nikon D800, while the K-3 II was followed by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Pentax websites.

 So how do things add up?
 Is the Nikon D700 better than the Pentax K-3 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.